 By default, DCT will create the Hyperscale job using all available Compliance Engines in the orchestrator's pool.
-If changing this selection is required, it must be done directly in the Hyperscale product afterwards.
+If changing this selection is required, it can be done after job creation in the Engine Selection tab of the job's details page.